ChoKasem/Niryo/README.md

 ## Requirements
 ```
-install pip if you don't have it already
+install pip if you don't have it already with
+sudo apt-get install python-pi

+Do not update pip if it said it's an old version on Ubuntu as it is not statble for newer version of pip.
+This may cause the pip system to fail and you may have to reinstall Ubuntu

 pip install torch